Fashion in the Yuan dynasty: Goryeo-style clothing

 Empress Gi was one of those Kongnyo women.
 When Empress Gi became empress of Yuan, she started to recruit many Goryeo court maids in the palace.
-Due the presence of these recruited Kongnyo women, Goryeo-style became common in the Mongol court; in the 14th century, it was recorded in the Gengshen Waishi《庚申外史》that: "Among prominent officials and influential people in the capital city [Dadu], acquisition of a Koryŏ woman has become [popular, or a "must have"] for one to be considered a leading light [notable].
+Due the presence of these recruited Kongnyo women, Goryeo-style became common in the Mongol court; in the 14th century, it was recorded in the Gengshen Waishi《庚申外史》 that: "Among prominent officials and influential people in the capital city [Dadu], acquisition of a Koryŏ woman has become [popular, or a "must have"] for one to be considered a leading light [notable].
 The Koryŏ women are amiable and yielding; they excel in serving (their lords) to such a degree that they often win (his) favor (away from other women).
 Since the Zhizheng reign period [1341–1368], most of the palace stewards and attendants in the imperial palace are Koryŏ women.
 For this reason, everywhere clothes, shoes, hats, and utensils all follow the [Goryeo] style".
 This showed that Korean women were preferred in the last decades of the Yuan dynasty to the point that fetishism was developed around them.
 The late Yuan dynasty poet Zhang Xu also wrote a few poems about the popularity of Goryeo-style, which was dubbed as Goryeoyang (高麗樣).
 At the end of the Yuan dynasty, the Goryeoyang clothing is described as a short, banryong (方領, square collar) banbi (半臂, a short sleeve upper garment) which passed beneath the waist.
-However, so far, the modern interpretation on the appearance of Mongol royal women's clothing influenced by Goryeoyang is based on authors' suggestions.
 According to Hyunhee Park: "Like the Mongolian style, it is possible that this Koryŏ style [Koryŏ yang] continued to influence some Chinese in the Ming period after the Ming dynasty replaced the Yuan dynasty, a topic to investigate further."